weilunn97/WhatStat-Django/README.md

 ## 💻 Tech Stack 💻
-These are the key ⚒ frameworks and tools ⚒ which were used extensively during the development of 🔍WhatsAnalyzer Web 🔍.
+These are the key ⚒ frameworks and tools ⚒ which were used extensively during the development of 🔍WhatStat Django 🔍.

 * [Django](https://www.djangoproject.com/), a MVC web server development tool for our 🌐 backend web server 🌐, for quick handling of HTTP requests and responses.